 Decommissioning Project Examples

 Subsea Well Abandonment Rig Sharing (SWARS) Program

-SolstenXP was the management contractor for the SWARS Program, which successfully plugged and abandoned 23 subsea wells in state waters off the coast of Santa Barbara County.
+SolstenXP was the management contractor for the SWARS Program, which successfully plugged and abandoned 23 subsea wells in California state waters off the coast of Santa Barbara County.
 This work was performed for a consortium of six oil companies who coordinated their individual P&A projects through a multi-operator agreement for the purpose of sharing a jackup rig and support equipment, minimizing environmental impacts, and controlling costs.

 Program execution work included preliminary site surveys and wellhead inspection, removal of pipeline segments, preparation of wellheads for re-entry, well P&A work, recovery of seafloor debris, and salvage and/or disposal of recovered wellhead and pipeline components.

 The fieldwork utilized an Adriatic Class jackup rig (mobilized from West Africa) and required the extensive use of divers, remotely operated vehicles, precision navigation equipment and various marine services.
 The SWARS Program field work was completed one month ahead of schedule, and the entire program cost was approximately $5MM below budget.